 WANTED: Women accused of stealing men's 'brand name undergarments'

-LIVINGSTON PARISH - Deputies are looking for two women who stole for a store in Livingston Parish.
+LIVINGSTON PARISH - Deputies are looking for two women who stole from a store in Livingston Parish.

 Authorities say the women entered a store on Juban Road and went to the men's accessories section.
 The name of the store and the date of the crime weren't provided.